 An herbal guide from 1406 (Ming Dynasty) indicates the whole pods of young soybeans could be eaten or ground for use with flour, but it recommended such uses only during times of famine.
 A Materia Medica from 1620 recommends edamame, but only for the medicinal purpose of killing “bad or evil chi.”
 By 1929, however, edamame was definitely on some menus.
 William Morse of the USDA reported on a field trip to China that “as early as May, small bundles of plants with full grown pods were seen on the market.
 At the present time the market is virtually flooded with bundles of plants with full grown pods, the seeds of which are also full grown.
 The pods are boiled in salt water and the beans eaten from the pods.”

-Looking a bit like a cross between cannellini beans and green peas, edamame seem like a dream come true for a parent seeking healthy snack alternatives.
-Children gobble them up by the handful due to their addictive sweetness, and adults who prefer salty snacks can chow down on the dry roasted versions available in large, economy sized bags.
+Looking a bit like a cross between cannellini beans and green peas, edamame seems like a dream come true for a parent seeking healthy snack alternatives.
+Children gobble them up by the handful due to their addictive sweetness, and adults who prefer salty snacks can chow down on the dry roasted versions available in large, economy-sized bags.

-While simple and quick to prepare and even easier to eat, edamame simply do not make the grade as a food that is healthy to eat on a regular basis.
+While simple and quick to prepare and even easier to eat, edamame simply does not make the grade as a food that is healthy to eat on a regular basis.

 Beware that most edamame served in Japanese restaurants and featured on salad bars in North America is also GMO!
-So enjoying that edamame appetizer that is served before your meal at the local sushi joint isn’t the healthy first course that most presume it to be.
+So enjoying that edamame appetizer before your meal at the local sushi joint isn’t the healthy first course that most presume it to be.

 - A study of GMOs reported in the June 2013 issue of the peer-reviewed Journal of Organic Systems involved research conducted over 22.7 weeks using 168 newly weaned pigs in a commercial U.S. piggery.
 One group of 84 pigs ate a diet that incorporated genetically modified (GMO) soy and corn, and the other group of 84 pigs ate an equivalent non-GMO diet.
-The pigs that ate the genetically modified soy and corn had a higher rate of severe stomach inflammation – 32 percent of GMO-fed pigs compared to 12 percent of non-GMO-fed pigs.
-The inflammation was worse in GMO-fed males compared to non-GMO fed males by a factor of 4.0, and GMO-fed females compared to non-GMO-fed females by a factor of 2.2.
+The pigs that ate genetically modified soy and corn had a higher rate of severe stomach inflammation…32% of GMO-fed pigs compared to 12% of non-GMO-fed pigs.
+The inflammation was worse in GMO-fed males compared to nonGMO fed males by a factor of 4.0.
+GMO-fed females compared to non-GMO-fed females by a factor of 2.2.
 (1)

-- Scientists at the Russian Academy of Sciences reported between 2005 and 2006 that female rats fed GMO soy produced excessive numbers of severely stunted pups with more than half of the litter dying within three weeks, and the surviving pups completely sterile.
+- Scientists at the Russian Academy of Sciences reported between 2005 and 2006 that female rats fed GMO soy produced excessive numbers of severely stunted pups.
+More than half of the litter died within three weeks, and the surviving pups were completely sterile.
 (2)